-1. Is Legal Services able to offer advice about personal legal concerns?
+1. Is the Office of General Counsel able to offer advice about personal legal concerns?

 If you need help finding an attorney, check the following resources:

 2. How can I get a new will prepared?

 If you would like to include ACU as a beneficiary of your estate, then please contact our office or The ACU Foundation by email at email@example.com or during business hours at (325) 674-2508.
 If you do not plan to include ACU as a beneficiary of your estate, check the following resources to locate an attorney that can assist you with your planning: